yugpsyfer/Playing_with_PyTorch/README.md

-# Playing with PyTorch
+# PyTorch Notebooks

-Some PyTorch Projects that I have done.
+Various Pytorch projects that I have done as a hobby.
 They are just colab notebooks and can be used direcly.